-As far as we know, the human body does not use arsenic for any function.
+As far as we know, the human body does not require arsenic for any function.

 At high levels of exposure, some forms of arsenic can be toxic.
-The health effects of exposure to arsenic in humans vary depending on the amount we are exposed to and the chemical form.
+The health effects of exposure to arsenic in humans vary depending on the chemical form, the amount we are exposed to and the duration of exposure.
 Although it is generally accepted that the inorganic forms of arsenic are of greatest concern for potential health effects, there is now evidence indicating methylated organic arsenic compounds may also potentially cause health effects.
-One organic form of arsenic, which can be found in different amounts in some fish and certain mushrooms, is known to be non-toxic.
+One organic form of arsenic, which can be found in varying amounts in shellfish and certain mushrooms, is known to be non-toxic.
 Effects from short-term overexposure (a brief exposure to an extremely high level) to inorganic arsenic may include vomiting, abdominal pain and diarrhea.
 Numbness and tingling of the extremities, muscle cramping and death may also occur in extreme cases.

 Chronic exposure to elevated levels of toxic forms of arsenic over a long period of time can cause bladder, kidney, liver, lung and skin cancer and other problems with the skin.
 These may include skin lesions (wounds), changes in the color of the skin, and hard patches on the palms and soles of the feet.

 Arsenic exposure has also been associated with developmental effects, cardiovascular disease, neurotoxicity and diabetes.